Health Services Management Associate in Science

 This course provides an overview of personal and business property risks and coverages which may be used in dealing with these risks, including the underwriting, marketing and social problems associated with these coverages.
 Additional topics include commercial and residential fire insurance, inland marine and transportation coverages and multi-peril contracts.

-This is an introductory course which surveys the scientific study of behavior and mental processes known as psychology.
-This course will focus on the major categories identified by the American Psychological Association which are: Biological, Cognitive, Development, Social and Personality, and Mental and Physical Health.
-These categories will encompass topics such as learning, motivation, emotions, personality, abnormal behavior, treatment and therapy options, and an introduction to research methods.
+In this course, students will gain an introduction to the scientific study of human behavior and mental processes. topics may be drawn from historical and current perspectives in psychology.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.
 Some sections of PSY 2012 have service-learning components.
 Please refer to class notes in schedule of classes for details.
 This course satisfies the General Education State Core Social Science/History requirement for degree seeking students.

 This course is designed to provide students the opportunity to apply classroom theory to practical, work-related applications.
 Seminars may be a component of this course and regular contact with the assigned faculty advisor is required.
 Students may earn internship credits based on the completion of the required work experience and satisfactory completion of assignments including, but not limited to, seminars and a project.
 This course may be repeated based upon the student’s academic program.